liquidctl/liquidctl/README.md

 To gain full access as a normal user without `doas` or `sudo`, see devd(8).
 Also, you might consider manually changing the permission of the file of the USB device for an individual session with `chown`, e.g. `sudo chown [user] /dev/ugen[#.#]`.

 Note: as of March 20, 2021, HIDAPI (`comms/hidapi`), which is required for `comms/py-hidapi` (and, thus, liquidctl), must be built from the latest port rather than installed as a package, as the latest package is out of date.
 Make sure that you have HIDAPI version 0.10.1 or later installed prior to installing `comms/py-hidapi` and liquidctl.
 Then, liquidctl will work as expected.

+### DragonFly BSD

+ehaupt@FreeBSD.org's work is also available in DragonFly Ports.

 ## Installing on Windows